hannasage/react-toolbelt/src/network/README.md

 ### Customize `generateEndpoint`

-Where this really matters is the `generateEndpoint<P>()` function.
-By creating a proxy for it,  we can handle custom logic pertaining to the creation of our endpoints prior to calling `super.generateEndpoint()`
+The `Api` class has a method that builds your config for you.
+By creating a proxy for it,  we can handle custom logic pertaining to the creation of our endpoints prior to calling `super.generateEndpoint()`.

 ```typescript
 class NewApi extends Api {